 Therefore if, hypothetically, the amount of cycling in Auckland (or anywhere else) doubled and the number of DSIs increased by only 50%, the resulting 25% relative reduction in per-km casualty rate may not be considered a "success" due to the absolute increase in casualty numbers.
-This is despite the fact that the additional people cycling are likely to be gaining considerable improvements to their personal health.
-It is interesting that, while transport organisations (and also numerous other businesses) focus a lot of attention on "health and safety", there appears to be a much greater concern about the reduced safety outcomes from encouraging more active mode use than about the reduced health outcomes from encouraging continued sedentary motor vehicle use...
+This is despite the fact that the additional people cycling are likely to be gaining considerable improvements to their personal health, particularly if they have not done much prior physical activity before.
+It is interesting that, while organisations (including transport-related ones) focus a lot of attention on "health and safety", there appears to be a much greater concern about the reduced safety outcomes from encouraging more active mode use than about the reduced health outcomes from encouraging continued sedentary motor vehicle use...

 This dilemma suggests that road controlling authorities may need to consider other performance metrics that better reflect the overall "life mortality costs" of any intervention.
 "Disability-adjusted life years" (DALYs) gained or lost due to lifestyle changes is already a common metric used in the health sector (e.g. May et al 2015), and may have merit in the transport sphere as well.
-For example, Lindsay et al (2011) found that shifting 5% of short urban vehicle-kilometre trips in New Zealand to cycling would result in about 116 deaths avoided annually as a result of increased physical activity, six fewer deaths due to local air pollution from vehicle emissions, but an additional five cyclist fatalities from road crashes.
+For example, Lindsay et al (2011) found that shifting 5% of short urban vehicle-kilometre trips in New Zealand to cycling would result in about 116 deaths avoided annually because of increased physical activity, six fewer deaths due to local air pollution from vehicle emissions, but an additional five cyclist fatalities from road crashes.

 A simple measure could be to start using exposure-based metrics, e.g. DSIs per km walked or cycled.
 That way, improvements in the rate of injury are better reflected, regardless of the change in usage.
 In many cases, this would require considerable improvement in the way that usage data is currently collected (or not at all currently) by transport organisations, particularly for non-motorised modes.
-Doing so would also have the side benefit that
+Doing so would also have the side benefit that ongoing changes in usage by less common (but often more sustainable) travel modes can be better monitored.

-1 ongoing changes in usage by less common (but often 57 2 more sustainable) travel modes can be better monitored.
-58 59 3 This paper started out by noting that transport brings both 60 societal benefits and costs with it.
-While the focus of this 4 5 think piece has been largely on road safety harm, efforts 61 to reduce motor vehicle harm and encourage more active 62 6 63 7 modes (by measures such as lower speed limits, protected 64 8 pathways and crossings, and street closures/restrictions) 9 may also help achieve reductions in many other forms of 65 10 transport harm as well.
-This has the potential to improve 66 11 holistic health (hauora) for our communities, as 67 12 described by Mason Durie's Te Whare Tapa Whā four-68 13 dimensional model for health and well-being (Durie 69 14 2004).
-The connection to improving physical well-being 70 15 (taha tinana) for active modes is clear and the measure 71 16 most directly linked to traditional measures like reductions in DSIs and obesity prevalence.
-But it is also 17 72 18 well known that greater use of safe and active travel can 73 19 bring about better mental and emotional well-being (taha 74 20 hinengaro), and the resulting improved accessibility 75 21 within communities will contribute to social well-being 76 22 (taha whānau).
-77 78 23 It is no coincidence that efforts to reduce the impact of 24 motor vehicles on society will also bring about reductions
+This paper started out by noting that transport brings both societal benefits and costs with it.
+While the focus of this think-piece has been largely on road safety harm, efforts to reduce motor vehicle use and harm and encourage more active modes (by measures such as lower speed limits, protected pathways and crossings, and street closures/restrictions) may also help achieve reductions in many other forms of transport harm as well, certainly outweighing any absolute increase in active mode injuries.
+This has the potential to improve holistic health (hauora) for our communities, as described by Mason Durie's Te Whare Tapa Whā four-dimensional model for health and well-being (Durie 2004).
+The connection to improving physical well-being (taha tinana) for active modes is clear and the measure most directly linked to traditional measures like reductions in DSIs and obesity prevalence.
+But it is also well known that greater use of safe and active travel can bring about better mental and emotional well-being (taha hinengaro), and the resulting improved accessibility within communities will contribute to social well-being (taha whānau).

-79 25 in other transport harms, such as noise and vibration, 80 26 pollution of ecosystems, and community severance.
-81 27 Ultimately these can all contribute to reducing the biggest 82 28 potential harm of them all to our society - global climate 83 29 change.
-84 30
+It is no coincidence that efforts to reduce the impact of motor vehicles on society will also bring about reductions in other transport harms, such as noise and vibration, pollution of ecosystems, and community severance.
+Ultimately these can all contribute to reducing the biggest potential harm of them all to our society - global climate change.